nepallium/Vanier-LibraryProject/README.md

   - Issue books to a student
   - Process returns (i.e. make the book available for borrowing again).
 - **Students**
-  - Search the catalog by title/author/year
+  - Search the catalog using a keyword
   - Borrow books (if available)
   - Return previously borrowed books
 - Changes should be reflected in the appropriate CSV files